-Our Toddler through Preschool and Junior Kindergarten** program and curriculum is developmentally based, meaning that new concepts and activities are introduced sequentially as the child becomes capable of grasping their meaning.
+Our Toddler through Preschool/Pre-K** program and curriculum is developmentally based, meaning that new concepts and activities are introduced sequentially as the child becomes capable of grasping their meaning.
 A loving, nurturing environment is one where the child can truly grow to their own potential, which is what we strive to provide.

 Areas of concentration are: